g-r-a-n-t/serial-vision/README.md

 CO2T34FYVST
 CO2T34FYVSTG
 ```
-Now when our algorithm is generating combinations, at each step it will only consider sequences that could exist in Jamf Pro.
-This makes it many times faster with its minimum complexity being `linear` and it maximum complexity being `polynomial`.
-Even with a very large Jamf Pro server the complexity tends towards linear.
+Now when our algorithm is generating combinations, it will only consider sequences that could exist in Jamf Pro.
+This makes it many times faster.
+With a minimum complexity of `linear` and a maximum complexity of `polynomial`, it can identify the correct serial out of thousands in less than a second.

 ## Classification Model

 ### Data Collection
-Collecting a dataset for this project within the given timeframe seemed at first like it would be a difficult task, however, we were able to collect everything we needed within a single afternoon.

-For this project, we needed a large number of 28x28 greyscale images, roughly 4000.
+For this project, we needed a large(thousands) number of 28x28 greyscale images.
 In order to gather this information we first created a document including roughly 800 characters, each row containing a full alphanumeric set.
 We then took pictures of this document using our phones and ran them through the preprocessing code used in our app.

 | *Images used to construct our dataset* |                 |
 | ---------------------------------------| --------------- |
 |  ![Document1](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document1.jpeg) | ![Document2](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document2.jpeg) |
 | ![Document3](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document3.jpeg) | ![Document4](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document4.jpeg) |

 After processing each character, the results were dumped into a single directory.
 We then sorted though these dumps, looking for missing or extra images.
-Opening the finder window to display 12 thumbnails in a row made this task pretty easy, since a change in the sequence of each 36 characters was easy to detect.
+Configuring the finder window to display 12 (`36 % 12 = 0`) thumbnails in a row made this task pretty easy.
+Since they were in alphabetical order, a change in sequence was easy to detect with the eye.
 Upon detection of an anomaly, the extra image would be deleted or the missing character would be removed from or classification mapping file.

 ![Training Data](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/training-data.png)

+*sample of training data*

 After manually processing each picture, we combined the data into one set containing 3200 images.
 This was plenty enough to meet our needs.